nhsconnect/document-store-prototype/documentation/README.md

 To create a new Mermaid diagram, create a new `.md` file in the appropriate directory within [diagrams](diagrams) and wrap your diagram in a code block specified with `mermaid`.
-You can use [Mermaid Live Editor](https://mermaid.live/edit) to help the diagrams and the code to go inside of the aforementioned code block in the Markdown.
+You can use [Mermaid Live Editor](https://mermaid.live/edit) to help the diagrams and the code to go inside the aforementioned code block in the Markdown.

 ### IntelliJ Setup